Top 3 Natural Things That Really Do Help My Social Anxiety

 Ever since my panic attack five years ago, I’ve had social anxiety around people.
 Here’s the Top 3 Natural Things That Really Do Help My Social Anxiety.

-Around eight years ago, I got sober.
+Around eight years ago, I got sober from alcohol and meth.

 I stopped drinking and left all the old drinking rituals behind, including friends.